 When Mia comes to see Sebastian play with "The Messengers", bandleader Keith (John Legend) is wearing a red leather jacket that, together with the red guitar strap over his shoulder, calls back the 80s-style red leather George Michael jacket Sebastian wears at his earlier party gig.
 In both bands, Sebastian is forced to juggle a kitschy second keyboard (key-tar at the party, synthesiser with The Messengers), rather than concentrating on his beloved piano.
 The implication is that the flashy stage band is just a better-paying pick-up gig, distracting him from his dreams.

 When Mia gives Sebastian a tour of the Warners back lot and points out the window from Casablanca (1942), the storefront underneath is a recreation of the umbrella store from The Umbrellas of Cherbourg (1964) (look for the "Parapluies").
 A couple shots later, they walk in front of someone rolling a lavish billboard for Guy and Madeline on a Park Bench (2009), Chazelle's first film as a director (and a musical as well).

 At the end of the movie, Mia's husband, played by Tom Everett Scott pulls her into Sebastian's jazz bar, which Sebastian wanted to own so he could play authentic jazz.
 This is an homage to That Thing You Do!
 (1996), in which Tom Everett Scott's character, Guy, loves jazz and asks his cab driver to take him to a bar with "good jazz".

-Sebastian, at first, refuses to call his dream club anything but "Chicken on a Stick" because Charlie Parker was known for eating chicken.
-Toward the end of the movie, Sebastian goes to his home and is cooking chicken on his stove before he heads out to his new club.
+Sebastian at first refuses to call his dream club anything but "Chicken on a Stick" because Charlie Parker was known for eating chicken.
+Towards the end of the film, Sebastian goes home and cooks chicken on the stove before heading out to his new club.